-2020 Executive Compensation
+2022 Executive Compensation

-At our 2020 Annual Meeting of Stockholders, approximately 97% of the votes cast by our stockholders, excluding broker non-votes, were voted in favor of the Company's advisory Say-on-Pay proposal with respect to the compensation of our named executive officers as described in our 2020 Proxy Statement.
+At our 2022 Annual Meeting of Stockholders, approximately 98% of the votes cast by our stockholders, excluding broker non-votes, were voted in favor of the Company's advisory Say-on-Pay proposal with respect to the compensation of our named executive officers as described in our 2022 Proxy Statement.
 As our Compensation Committee has continued to review our compensation practices, it is mindful of the level of support received from our stockholders with respect to this Say-on-Pay proposal.

-As a leader in the hospital sector of the healthcare industry, one of the nation's largest and most dynamic industries, the Company must ensure that it attracts and retains the leadership and managerial talent needed to sustain its position in this rapidly changing industry.
+As a leading operator of general acute care hospitals and outpatient facilities within the healthcare industry, one of the nation's largest and most dynamic industries, the Company must ensure that it attracts and retains the leadership and managerial talent needed to sustain its position in this rapidly changing industry.
 To remain competitive in the Company's financial, capital and business markets, the Company views improving earnings and profitability as well as achieving growth as paramount objectives of the Company's strategy.
 We believe these strategic objectives are fundamental points of alignment between stockholder value and the compensation of executive management.